I love History, Romance, the Regency, Food, Family, Faith and Friends.

 On an ideal day, from 8:00 am to noon, I home school my daughter.
 From noon to 7:00 pm, I run my software business.
 From 7:00 pm to 11:00 pm, I unwind or do chores, then put my girl to bed.
 Then from 11:00 pm to 2:30 am, I write.
 Nonetheless, I don't have ideal days.
 Typically, everything gets mashed together and things happen all at once.
 Luckily, I don't get too mixed up.
 I haven't tried to put my daughter in the washing machine, yet.

-How did you come up with ideas for this book?
+- How did you come up with ideas for your books?

-Did you have to do quite a bit of research for this book?
+- Did you have to do quite a bit of research for your books?

 Lots and lots of research.
-My website, http://www.christianregency.com showcases a portion of my notes.
-I had to research fashions, etiquette, and prevalent beliefs of the time.
+My website displays a portion of my notes.
+I've researched fashions, etiquette, and prevalent beliefs of the time.
 One fatal flaw for a historical writer is to assume present day motivations existed back then.
 For the most part, they did not.
 It would be wrong to dress ladies up in corsets and walking gowns and expect them to grouse about not having the right to vote or not having a career.
 You have to immerse yourself in the period and its conventions.
 For me learning about the Regency, is a labor of love.